-Orange Tab Bootcut Jeans
+Orange Tab Levi’s Bootcut Jeans

 A Jeans With A Lot Of Character

 This Levi’s Jeans has a true vintage natural faded pattern.
 The jeans is repaired a couple of times which makes the jeans more special.
-There’s a lot of brown patina on the jeans which appear when you wear your jeans very hard and long without washing.
-On the front you see beautiful whiskers and on the back the classic honeycombs.
+There’s a lot of brown patina on the jeans which appears when you wear your jeans very hard and long without washing.
+On the front, you see beautiful whiskers and on the back the classic honeycombs.
 A lot of thread is broken and replaced with purple thread by the previous owner.
-Back in the days jeans were made with cotton thread which isn’t so strong as the cotton/polyester thread which they use nowadays.
+Back in the day jeans were made with cotton thread which isn’t as strong as the cotton/polyester thread which they use nowadays.

 On the back pockets you see two colors of threads, this is very common on original Big E’s.
 The crotch is repaired more than once.
 This vintage pair of Levi’s Jeans is a perfect example of a hippie pair of jeans with amazing different shades of blue.
 Viva America!

 Check out an original pair of deadstock 517’s Clown pants here!